arkumar57/Divide-and-Thrive/README.md

 ## About The Application

 **What is the purpose of the application?**
 - The purpose is to create an application which will keep track of the daily or weekly tasks of the Home/apartment to be done in general.
-- The application will help in listing down all the daily/ weekly tasks and will use an *algorithm* to distribute the tasks between members.
+- The application will help in listing down all the daily/ weekly tasks and will use an *algorithm* to distribute the tasks between members randomly.
-- Once a member does a task, he/she can mark as done.
-- If a Task is not done on time by the designated member, he or she will be fined accordingly.

 Who will use it?
 - This app can generally be useful for students who share apartments with fellow students.